How to Panel a Wall: DIY Wall Panelling in 7 Steps

 Grab some paper and a pencil and do a rough drawing and design of what you want.

-Shiplap or wooden slats which cover the complete walls will be easier to design than a full wall of geometric squares, but this step is still so important.
+Shiplap or wooden slats covering the entire wall will be easier to design than a full wall of geometric squares, but this step is still so important.

 You’ll have to decide whether you want thick or thin MDF, too.
 Thinner can be a bit less stand-out and more subtle, but thicker MDF will be easier to work with and will cover more of the wall.